 As you may remember from grade seven chemistry, while most substances contract when they freeze, water is unique because it expands.
 This expansion will put a great deal of pressure on whatever is holding it, including your water pipes.
 If this pressure lasts long enough, it can cause pipes to break – no matter how strong the pipes may be.

 Pipes that freeze most frequently are those that are exposed to severe cold, including ones found in unheated areas of your home (like attics, crawl spaces and the garage), and those that run against exterior walls with little or no insulation.

-- When summer garden watering is over, be sure to close inside valves supplying your outdoor hose with water, drain the line, and then disconnect the hose from the spigot.
+- Be sure to close the inside valves supplying your outdoor hose with water.
+Since the likelihood of watering your grass in the winter is low, if you haven’t already, drain the line, and then disconnect the hose from the spigot.

 - Insulate all accessible pipes – especially those more susceptible to freezing.
 If you’re not sure how to do this or what type of insulation to use, ask at your local hardware store or call a licensed plumber.